 - a safe and encouraging environment

-You can gain experience and knowledge while making valuable contributions to the community, like Catherine at Catering!
+You can develop new skills and knowledge whilst making valuable contributions to the community, like Catherine here!

 It’s important to note that our social enterprises provide similar working conditions to other businesses.
 Our supports are flexible and adapt as you change and grow.